viniciusrocca/simulationsSM/README.md

 In this repository each folder represents a single process generated with the Monte Carlo simulation.
 The folders contains the cards used to generate the process and some plots.

+## Objectives ##

+  * Store process used to understand some characteristics of Standart Model

+  * The process (p p > h, h > a a) in specifc, was generated with MadGraph5 and a simplified Monte Carlo simulator [toyGenerator](https://github.com/viniciusrocca/toyGenerator) for a comparision.